webyneter/wemake-django-template/{{cookiecutter.project_name}}/README.md

 ## How This Project Was Scaffolded

-This project was scaffolded using [`webyneter/wemake-django-template`](https://github.com/webyneter/wemake-django-template).
-Current template version is: [{% gitcommit short=True %}](https://github.com/webyneter/wemake-django-template/tree/{% gitcommit %}).
-See what is [updated](https://github.com/webyneter/wemake-django-template/compare/{% gitcommit %}...master) since then.
+This project was scaffolded using [`webyneter/wemake-django-template`](https://github.com/webyneter/wemake-django-template), off of [{% gitcommit short=True %}](https://github.com/webyneter/wemake-django-template/tree/{% gitcommit %}).
+See what got [updated](https://github.com/webyneter/wemake-django-template/compare/{% gitcommit %}...master) since then.

 {%- if cookiecutter.meta_include %}
 ### Steps